Welcome to today's edition of the Rush 24-7 podcast.

 I know, I know, right, right, right.

-So you it's the hypocrisy angle for you.
+So you, it's the hypocrisy angle for you.

 War on women.

-It's conservatives and republicans remain-spirited to women.
+It's conservatives and Republicans.

 Don't respect them.

-And here's a flight attendant who's a hardworking person who can't do anything for Chuck Hugh Schumer except maybe bring him a drink or whatever.
+He can't do anything for Chuck Hugh Schumer except maybe bring him a drink or whatever.

 You see how he treats her.